fter the grand success of last year’s “Diwali Decor Ideas

 A bunch of flowers in a brass pot can be placed along with the brass lamp to make the vignette more cheerful.

-The brass lamp in below image is called Annapakshi sakhi lamp.
-In Indian mythology, Annapakshi/Annam/Hamsa is a bird which is described as pure, divine, eat pearls, can separate milk from water from a mixture of both and said to possess the knowledge of brahmin.
+The brass lamp in the below image is called Annapakshi sakhi lamp.
+In Indian mythology, Annapakshi/Annam/Hamsa is a bird that is described as pure, divine, eat pearls, can separate milk from water from a mixture of both, and is said to possess the knowledge of brahmin.
 Owing to its purity Annapakshi has acquired a special space in brass and bronze lamps hence it is considered auspicious to light such lamps on festivals and celebrations.

-The lamp itself is so magnificent and pure beauty that it needs no other objects to enhance the beauty of it.
+The lamp itself is so magnificent and pure beauty that it needs no other objects to enhance its beauty.

 In below image, the three sakhis(friends) have been replaced with a mystical pattern but the lamp is quite rare and can’t be found easily.
 Shalu has paired this lamp beautifully with a lovely combination of bougainvillea and Amaltas (golden shower) flowers.

-A dancing Ganesha brass lamp with parrots in below image is surrounded by colorful glass tealights and lanterns for a warm and pleasing display.
-Rajnigandha or tuberose flowers placed here are making the display uncontrived.
+A dancing Ganesha brass lamp with parrots in the below image is surrounded by colorful glass tealights and lanterns for a warm and pleasing display.
+Rajnigandha or tuberose flowers placed here make the display uncontrived.

 Click here to buy this exquisite dancing Ganesha brass lamp

-Traditional brass lamps are clubbed together with brass pots and a peacock wood carving in the backdrop is making this display an eye pleasing one.
+Traditional brass lamps are clubbed together with brass pots and a peacock wood carving in the backdrop making this display an eye-pleasing one.
 Shalu has filled all the brass pots with flowers and greens.
-A framed kolam art is serving as a beautiful stage.
+A framed kolam art serves as a beautiful stage.